Radiation Therapy, Paclitaxel, and Carboplatin With or Without Trastuzumab in Treating Patients With Esophageal Cancer

 After completion of study therapy, patients are followed up every 4 months for 2 years and then yearly thereafter.

-Esophageal Adenocarcinoma Gastroesophageal Junction Adenocarcinoma HER2/Neu Positive Stage IB Esophageal Cancer AJCC v7 Stage IIA Esophageal Cancer AJCC v7 Stage IIB Esophageal Cancer AJCC v7 Stage IIIA Esophageal Cancer AJCC v7 Stage IIIB Esophageal Cancer AJCC v7 Adenocarcinoma Esophageal Neoplasms Paclitaxel Albumin-Bound Paclitaxel Carboplatin Trastuzumab Antineoplastic Agents, Immunological Antibodies Immunoglobulins Antibodies, Monoclonal Laboratory Biomarker Analysis Quality-of-Life Assessment Radiation Therapy
+Esophageal Adenocarcinoma Gastroesophageal Junction Adenocarcinoma Stage IB Esophageal Cancer AJCC v7 Stage IIA Esophageal Cancer AJCC v7 Stage IIB Esophageal Cancer AJCC v7 Stage IIIA Esophageal Cancer AJCC v7 Stage IIIB Esophageal Cancer AJCC v7 Adenocarcinoma Esophageal Neoplasms Paclitaxel Albumin-Bound Paclitaxel Carboplatin Trastuzumab Antineoplastic Agents, Immunological Antibodies Immunoglobulins Antibodies, Monoclonal Laboratory Biomarker Analysis Quality-of-Life Assessment Radiation Therapy

 You can join if…